eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

     port: 22
 ```

-To learn more about Agent, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-agent).
+To learn more about the `Agent` kind, please see [Iofogctl Agent YAML Specification](../reference-iofogctl/reference-agent.html).

 ## LocalAgent

-We can deploy a local Agent.
+Once a Control Plane is set up, we can deploy Agents as a local container via the `LocalAgent` kind.

 ```yaml
 apiVersion: iofog.org/v2